evoldoers/machineboss/README.md

 Its native format is a deliberately restricted (simple and validatable) JSON representation of a [weighted finite-state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer).

-- Weight functions fit using EM; M-step uses generic optimizers and probabilistic constraints
-- Simple but powerful JSON format for automata; JSON schemas and C++ validators included for all formats

 # Command-line interface

-Machine Boss has an associated command-line tool, `boss`, that makes most transducer operations available through its arguments, defining a small expression language for weighted automata.
+Machine Boss has an associated command-line tool, `boss`, that makes many machine-building operations available through its command-line options - thereby defining a small expression language for building up automata.
 A brief usage guide for this tool follows below.

 ## Manipulation of machines